| The Tallinn Higher Music School opened on September 28, 1919. In

 well as most of its equipment, was almost completely destroyed.

+In November 1944, the Conservatoire was reopened.
 The Conservatoire’s creative environment began to see revival in

 the mid-1950s.
 A few former instructors returned to the institution